 Be the first to see new listings as soon as they hit the market!

 Short sale and Loan Modification information

 Since the fall of the financial markets in 2008 we’ve seen a drastic reduction in home values nationwide.
-The mortgage lending and housing markets have deteriorated beyond anything we’ve seen in recent history.
-It is now 2012 (4 years after the financial meltdown) and we’re still sifting through the remnants of what had taken place.
+The mortgage lending and housing markets have deteriorated beyond anything we’ve seen in history.
 There have been countless books, articles, blogs, and even movies outlining the events that created the most significant financial disaster of our era.
-Looking back it’s almost unimaginable how far we’ve come in such a short period of time.
-I personally recall the days when my very own home was increasing at about $10,000 per month, and wondering when home values would ever level-off.
-However, year after year it continued to go up in value, and the housing market continued to thrive.
-The area I was living had the lowest unemployment rate in the nation at below 4% for a long time.
+I personally recall the days when my very own home was increasing at about $10,000 per month and wondering when home values would ever level-off.
+However, year after year it continued to go up in value and the housing market continued to thrive.
+The Las Vegas area had the lowest unemployment rate in the nation at below 4% for a long time.
 New construction was taking place all over town, and practically everyone was finally realizing the American dream of homeownership.
 It was a really good time on the surface, but there was a mounting financial storm lurking beneath all the prosperity that was taking place.

 The Home has always been regarded as a place of security and comfort for a family.
-It should never become a place of burden & uncertainty, which has been the case for so many in recent years.
-It can be an emotional journey when you go through the process of letting go of a home, but in the end you will have a very heavy burden lifted from you, and finally a chance to release the financial & emotional strain that often overwhelms homeowners who have been through this unfortunate situation.
+It should never become a place of burden, which has been the case for so many from 2009-2012.
+It can be an emotional journey when you go through the process of letting go of a home, but in the end you will have a very heavy burden lifted from you and finally a chance to release the financial & emotional strain that often overwhelms homeowners who have been through this unfortunate situation.

-Please do not hesitate to contact me personally to confidentially review your options and help you find a program that is right for you.
+Please do not hesitate to contact me personally for a free confidential review of your options and help you find a program that is right for you.